cyrilwanner/next-compose-plugins/README.md

 ### Optional plugins

 If a plugin should only get loaded when it is used, you can use the `optional` helper function.
-This can be useful if the plugin is only in the `devDependencies` and so you only want to apply it during `PHASE_DEVELOPMENT_SERVER`.
+This can especially be useful if the plugin is only in the `devDependencies` and so may not be available in all phases.
 If you don't use the `optional` helper in this case, you would get an error.

 ```javascript